 300 N. Grant Ave.

 Odessa, TX 79761

 Contact a Personal Injury Attorney in Odessa Today

-Did you sustain catastrophic injuries or was your loved one hurt killed in an accident caused by another party’s negligence in Odessa, Midland, or in the Ector County area? contact Gibson Hill.
+Did you sustain catastrophic injuries or was your loved one hurt killed in an accident caused by another party’s negligence in Odessa, Midland, or in the Ector County area? contact Gibson Hill Personal Injury.
 Our team stands ready to aggressively pursue justice on your behalf to help you regain your quality of life following an oil field accident or any other kind of personal injury.

 At the settlement negotiating table or in the courthouse, our firm will work tirelessly to make sure that you can recover every last dollar of compensation to which you are entitled.
 Call (713) 659-4000 or contact us online arrange for a free consultation with our team of dedicated Odessa personal injury attorneys.